The Muhlenberg County Health Department confirms two new cases of COVID-19

-MUHLENBERG COUNTY, Ky.
-(WBKO) -- The Muhlenberg County Health Department has been notified that there are 2 additional confirmed cases of coronavirus (COVID-19).
-The total confirmed case total for Muhlenberg County is currently 478.
+CENTRAL CITY, Ky.
+(WBKO) - The Muhlenberg County Health Department has been notified that there are 2 additional confirmed cases of coronavirus (COVID-19).
+The total confirmed case total for Muhlenberg County is currently 480.

 Active Cases